Rakib1508/django-housing/README.md

 from django.core.management.utils import get_random_secret_key
 get_random_secret_key()
 ```

+A list of all variables to be included in the `.env` will be given as the project reaches each checkpoints as it keeps growing.
+In the meantime, please refer to the `core/settings.py` file to see all the necessary variables that are being read from the `.env` file.

 [comment]: <> (## Usage)
 [comment]: <> (Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.)